julianlk522/julianlk.com/content/about.md

 -   discover new lifestyle supercharge techniques through coding and I.T.
 -   write about things I enjoy

-But I also have fun
+But I also have fun:

 -   doodling on the guitar
 -   testing new cooking experiments
--   mashing buttons in UMvC3
+-   mashing some buttons in UMvC3

 Current Projects: